 Pursuant to our Amended and Restated 2014 Equity Incentive Plan, or 2014 Plan, we are authorized to grant equity awards consisting of shares of our common stock to our employees, directors and consultants.
-As of March 31, 2023, we had 1,795,066 shares of common stock available for grant under the 2014 Plan, options to purchase up to an aggregate of 10,066,662 shares of common stock outstanding and 1,122,281 unvested restricted stock units outstanding.
-The number of shares available for future grant under the 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
+As of June 30, 2023, we had 4,083,392 shares of common stock available for grant under the 2014 Plan, options to purchase up to an aggregate of 9,959,756 shares of common stock outstanding, 1,092,497 unvested restricted stock units outstanding and 1,313,100 unvested performance-based restricted stock units outstanding.
 On January 1, 2023, an automatic increase pursuant to the 2014 Plan occurred, resulting in 2,732,559 additional shares available for future grant under the 2014 Plan.
+In May 2023, our stockholders approved an amendment to the 2014 Plan to, among other things, increase the number of shares available for future grant by 4,050,000 shares and remove the automatic annual 4% increase to the number of shares available for future grant.

 In addition, we may grant or provide for the grant of rights to purchase shares of our common stock pursuant to our 2015 Employee Stock Purchase Plan, or ESPP.
-As of March 31, 2023, we had 727,433 shares of common stock reserved for future issuance under the ESPP.
+As of June 30, 2023, we had 691,409 shares of common stock reserved for future issuance under the ESPP.
 The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year through January 1, 2025 by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
 In December 2022, the compensation committee of the board of directors elected not to automatically increase the number of shares of our common stock reserved for issuance under the ESPP in 2023.

-In addition, warrants to purchase up to (i) 33,988 shares of our common stock at an exercise price of \$3.31 per share and (ii) 26,078 shares of our common stock at an exercise price of \$14.38 per share were outstanding as of March 31, 2023.
+In addition, as of June 30, 2023, (i) warrants to purchase up to (a) 33,988 shares of our common stock at an exercise price of \$3.31 per share and (b) 26,078 shares of our common stock at an exercise price of \$14.38 per share and (ii) pre-funded warrants to purchase up to 3,034,782 shares of our common stock at an exercise price of \$0.0001 per share were outstanding.

-Any future grants of options, restricted stock units, performance-based restricted stock units, warrants or other securities exercisable or convertible into our common stock, or the exercise or conversion of such shares, and any sales of such shares in the market, could have an adverse effect on the market price of our common stock.
+Any future grants of options, restricted stock units, performance-based restricted stock units, warrants, pre-funded warrants or other securities exercisable or convertible into our common stock, or the exercise or conversion of such shares, and any sales of such shares in the market, could have an adverse effect on the market price of our common stock.